cannelflow/B2WStatic/README.md

-#Finnal Static Website For WordPress Theme Development with Bootstrap
+#Final Static Website For WordPress Theme Development with Bootstrap
 ##By Brad Hussy